dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% task 'Add a sidebar menu to the application.' %}

-In this section we will be using the `Link` component that can create a link for an outlet name.
+In this section we will be using the `Link` component provided by `@dojo/routing`, to create link elements with a `href` for an outlet name.

+{% instruction 'Add the `Link` import in `App.ts`.' %}

+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:4 %}

 {% instruction 'Replace the render function in `App.ts`.' %}